F0lak/dm_open_ref/ref/icon/proc/GetPixel.md

-This finds the icon_state and the right animation/direction frame of your choosing (it will pick the first one available if you don\'t specify) and returns the rgb() value of a pixel at that location, in \"#RRGGBB\" form.
+This finds the icon_state and the right animation/direction frame of your choosing (it will pick the first one available if you don\'t specify) and returns the rgb() value of a pixel at that location, in "#RRGGBB" form.
 If the pixel is totally transparent, it returns null.
-If the pixel is partially transparent, an alpha component is also returned in \"#RRGGBBAA\" form.
+If the pixel is partially transparent, an alpha component is also returned in "#RRGGBBAA" form.

 > [!TIP]
 > **See also:**